 Self-nomination is not allowed for this award.
 Once nominations are closed, all nominees will be contacted to verify acceptance of the nomination.

-Nominations for the 2014 Humanitarian Award are now closed.
+Nominations for the 2016 Humanitarian Award are now open.

 Candidates for the award will be considered by the ASCO Special Awards Selection Committee.
 The committee will consider all nominations as they have been submitted.
 After careful deliberations by the committee, its recommendations will be forwarded to the Board of Directors for final approval.